Skip to main content

 Published in: Clin Cancer Res

-PURPOSE: Tolinapant is an inhibitor of apoptosis (IAP) antagonist that enhances apoptotic pathways.
-In preclinical studies, tolinapant + radiotherapy (RT) enhances anti-tumor immunity.
-We conducted an open-label, single-arm trial to evaluate safety and feasibility of concurrent tolinapant and RT in cisplatin-ineligible patients with head and neck squamous cell carcinoma (HNSCC).
-PATIENTS AND METHODS: Eligible patients had locally/locoregionally advanced HNSCC, human papillomavirus (HPV) positive or negative, and were cisplatin ineligible.
-RT was delivered via intensity-modulated radiation therapy (IMRT) or proton therapy to a total of 70 Gy (35 fractions).
+PURPOSE: Tolinapant is an inhibitor of apoptosis protein antagonist that enhances apoptotic pathways.
+In preclinical studies, tolinapant + radiotherapy (RT) enhances antitumor immunity.
+We conducted an open-label, single-arm trial to evaluate the safety and feasibility of concurrent tolinapant and RT in cisplatin-ineligible patients with head and neck squamous cell carcinoma.
+PATIENTS AND METHODS: Eligible patients had locally/locoregionally advanced head and neck squamous cell carcinoma, were human papillomavirus positive or negative, and were cisplatin ineligible.
+RT was delivered via intensity-modulated RT or proton therapy to a total of 70 Gy (35 fractions).
 Tolinapant was given every other week during RT at 180 mg/day with option to de-escalate to 90 mg for toxicity.
 Blood samples for research were collected at baseline and during RT.
 RESULTS: Ten patients were enrolled.
-Treatment was well tolerated, with the most common adverse events similar to standard chemoRT (radiodermatitis, fatigue, dysphagia, pain, dysgeusia, dry mouth).
+Treatment was well tolerated, with the most common adverse events similar to standard chemoRT (radiodermatitis, fatigue, dysphagia, pain, dysgeusia, and dry mouth).
 All patients completed treatment, and tolinapant dose de-escalation was not required.
 One patient experienced brief treatment interruptions due to severe dysphagia.
 Two patients developed distant metastases after treatment.
-Another patient developed second and third tumors outside the radiation field after treatment, treated surgically.
-At a median follow-up of 13.8 months, the remaining 7 patients (70%) remained free of disease.
+Another patient developed second and third tumors outside the radiation field after treatment and was treated surgically.
+At a median follow-up of 13.8 months, the remaining 7 (70%) patients remained free of disease.
 Blood samples showed a burst of activated (CD38+HLA-DR+) CD8+ T lymphocytes in 40% of patients.
 CONCLUSIONS: Tolinapant + RT is well tolerated and induced proliferation of activated T cells in a subset of patients.
 Larger prospective studies are needed to better assess efficacy.

 Duke Scholars